Studying online

 Assessment

-Indicative assessments in this unit are as follows: (1) participation (including seminar presentation); (2) research essay; and (3) examination.
+Indicative assessments in this unit are as follows: (1) participation (including seminar presentation); (2) research essay; and (3) test.
 Further information is available in the unit outline.

 Student may be offered supplementary assessment in this unit if they meet the eligibility criteria.